Tornadoes of 2025: June 15 (Armenia)

-An IF1.5 tornado injured five people as it moved through Aparan and Lusagyugh, Armenia, causing widespread, considerable damage.
-Several homes, apartment buildings, schools, and other structures were affected.
+On the afternoon of June 15, a damaging IF1.5 tornado struck the town of Aparan and the nearby village of Lusagyugh, causing widespread structural and infrastructure damage.
+The tornado tore roofs from residential and public buildings and damaged large sections of the local power and transportation network.
+Damage assessments by regional authorities reported that the roofs of approximately 20 apartment buildings and 86 homes were damaged, along with three schools, a cultural center, several administrative and law enforcement buildings, and numerous government facilities.
+Around 70 power lines were downed, 30 vehicles were damaged, and more than 100 trees were snapped or uprooted.
+A total of five people were injured, primarily by flying debris and collapsing roofing materials.
+Emergency services and municipal crews were deployed to clear debris and restore utilities in the aftermath.

+June 17 (Norway)

+A strong IF2 tornado struck a campsite near Støren in Trøndelag, Norway.
+Several caravans were tossed and flipped, some of which landed in the Gaula.
+Numerous trees were snapped or uprooted, a barn was damaged, light poles were downed and outdoor furniture was tossed around.
+No injuries or fatalities occurred.

-June 17–19 (Russia)
+June 17–18 (Russia)

 An F3/IF1.5 tornado left a large scar through the Siberian forest.

-At least 14 tornadoes touched down in unpopulated areas of Russia.
-On June 17, a long track F3/IF1.5 tornado tracked through Khanty-Mansia.
+At least 9 tornadoes touched down in unpopulated areas of Russia.
+On June 17, a long track F3/IF2 tornado tracked through Khanty-Mansia.
 It was found to be over 2.5 km wide, tying it for the widest tornado ever recorded in Russia.
 The tornado was likely stronger than its rating, but the only damage it inflicted was to trees.
-The next day, an IF2 tornado snapped reinforced concrete power poles.
+The next day, an IF2 tornado snapped reinforced concrete power poles near Kirovskaya in Rostov Oblast.